e10v/tea-tasting/README.md

 - Variance reduction with [CUPED](https://exp-platform.com/Documents/2013-02-CUPED-ImprovingSensitivityOfControlledExperiments.pdf)/[CUPAC](https://doordash.engineering/2020/06/08/improving-experimental-power-through-control-using-predictions-as-covariate-cupac/) (also in combination with delta method for ratio metrics).
 - Confidence interval for both absolute and percent change.

-**tea-tasting** calculates statistics on the data backend side: BigQuery, ClickHouse, PostgreSQL, Snowflake, Spark, and other backends supported by [Ibis](https://ibis-project.org/).
+**tea-tasting** calculates statistics on the data backend side: BigQuery, ClickHouse, PostgreSQL, Snowflake, Spark, and other of 20+ backends supported by [Ibis](https://ibis-project.org/).
 There is no need to fetch granular data into a Python program.
 Pandas DataFrames are supported as well.

 **tea-tasting** is still in alpha, but already includes all the features listed above.
 The following features are coming soon: